History of cinema of China: Leftist movement

 Many important Chinese films were produced beginning in the 1930s with the advent of the "progressive" or "left-wing" movement, including Cheng Bugao's Spring Silkworms (1933), Wu Yonggang's The Goddess (1934), and Sun Yu's The Great Road, also known as The Big Road (1934).
 These films were noted for their emphasis on class struggle and external threats (i.e. Japanese aggression), as well as on their focus on common people, such as a family of silk farmers in Spring Silkworms and a prostitute in The Goddess.
 In part due to the success of these kinds of films, this post-1930 era is now often referred to as the first "golden period" of Chinese cinema.
 The Leftist cinematic movement often revolved around the Western-influenced Shanghai, where filmmakers portrayed the struggling lower class of an overpopulated city.

+As part of their strategy to use art as a medium for its political messages, the Chinese Communist Party (CCP) became active in Shanghai's film industry.'
+Films with themes of women's liberation that were produced as a result of this strategy included the 1935 film Children of Troubled Times, the theme song of which (The March of the Volunteers) became the PRC's national anthem.

 Three production companies dominated the market in the early to mid-1930s: the newly formed Lianhua ("United China"), (Note: Lianhua's original English name is "United Photoplay Service") the older and larger Mingxing and Tianyi.
 Both Mingxing and Lianhua leaned left (Lianhua's management perhaps more so), while Tianyi continued to make less socially conscious fare.